 This again highlights the benefits of communicating job brand related content with each selection action in the hiring funnel, and the growing trend of linking job discovery (when an applicant identifies a role to apply for), to the first stage of the hiring funnel in one action through the use of screening and communication tools.
 You have the attention at this point and can request the minimum selection information required at this point to progress.

 As a note of caution, organisations are increasingly questioning if the high volumes of applications leads to them missing the best candidates as a result of being too rigid in selection criteria.
 In particular, a growing number of high profile organisations have been challenging if using academic achievements as a hard selection metric has not led to them missing out on the best available applicants.
+According to the stats released by kiwi betting site, majority of punters or gamblers say they opted for gambling because there are no jobs.
 To counter this they have been trailing new selection criteria in the hiring process, the most common being the moving assessment from post apply to during the application process itself.
 This changes the focus from historical achievement to future potential and predictability of future success.

 The importance here being any screening in the application process must be clearly indicated, communicated (not a surprise), offer the option to complete now or later, and be reasonably short in time required to complete.
 Applicant feedback is that they do not expect it to be easy to progress an opportunity, but that they want to feel they had the best chance to put their best self forward.
 This again means clear communication over what is happening next, clear instructions for completion, tips as to how to be their best, and feedback of results in real time.